essex-lab/ProtoMS/doc/.man/testsuite.rst

 Individual tests
 ==========================================

 In this section you will a list of all tests, with a brief explanaition of which part of the ProtoMS code they are testing.

-Individual tests may be run either by using the command ``ctest -R test_testname`` from the build directory, or by running the test script directly using ``python test_testname.py`` in the directories indicated below e.g. ``$PROTOMSHOME/tests/test_gcmc``.
+Most of the test scripts define multiple individual tests, a setup test and a simulation test.
+From the ProtoMS build directory (i.e. ``$PROTOMSHOME/build``), to run all tests within a single test script use ``python ../tests/test_<scriptname>.py``.
+To run only a single test stage use ``python ../tests/test_<scriptname>.py <FullTestName>`` or ``ctest -R <FullTestName>``

 ----------------------------
 List of tests
 ----------------------------

-A list of all python scripts that correspond to each of the tests is shown below:
+A list of all Python scripts that correspond to each of the tests is shown below:

 * ``test_install_dependencies.py``
 * ``test_ligand_setup.py``